abhixshek/knowledge-base/Learning-python.md

 Objects are essentially just pieces of memory, with values and sets of associated operations.
 Python programs can be decomposed into **modules, statements, expressions, and objects.**

 Even though, as we’ll see, there are no type declarations in Python, the syntax of the expressions you run determines the types of objects you create and use.
 **NOTE:** The term literal simply means an expression whose syntax generates an object—sometimes also called a constant.
 Note that the term “constant” does not imply objects or variables that can never be changed (i.e., this term is unrelated to C++’s const or Python’s “immutable”.

 **Python's core data types:**
 ![[Pasted image 20221030142108.png]]
-**NOTE:** dictionaries are also known as search tables.
+**NOTE:** dictionaries are also known as search tables or mappings.
 Lists are also known as collections.

 Just as importantly, once you create an object, you bind its operation set for all time— you can perform only string operations on a string and list operations on a list.